lcidral/docker-nodejs-simple-api/README.md

-# Deploying a microservice with NodeJS, Express and Docker
+# Deploy a simple api with NodeJS, Express and Docker
 After run, create a .env file, use .env.exemple.

 ## TO BUILD and RUN your microservice